MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

       These database tables are used for storing transaction log (TLOG) and session data for your WLS clusters and app.
 See [Using a JDBC TLOG Store](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/store/jdbc.html#GUID-6522B5CF-0775-4EEE-BF23-A5AD2C0F08EF) and [Using a Database for Persistent Storage (JDBC Persistence)](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/wbapp/sessions.html#GUID-32648CF4-5189-43BB-B0FE-4A99B4EF9FDA) for more information.

-Then, create an Azure SQL Database auto-failover group by following the Azure portal steps in [Configure an auto-failover group for Azure SQL Database](/azure/azure-sql/database/auto-failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db).
+Then, create an Azure SQL Database failover group by following the Azure portal steps in [Configure a failover group for Azure SQL Database](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db).
 You just need to execute some of sections: **Create failover group**, and **Test failover**.
 Use the following directions as you go through the article, then return to this document after you create and configure the Azure SQL Database failover group.

-1. When you reach the section [Create failover group](/azure/azure-sql/database/auto-failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#create-failover-group):
+1. When you reach the section [Create failover group](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#create-failover-group):
    1. In step 5 for creating the **Failover group**, select to create a new secondary server:
       1. Enter and write down the unique server name.
 For example, *sqlserversecondary-ejb120623*.
       1. Enter the same server admin login and password as your primary server.